monsoonmaelstrom/book2/book2.md

 “We were followed last night.
 So I made it so that we were no longer being followed.”

-“Well,” Peter says.
+“Well,” Peter says slowly.
 “Liam is probably right.
 He’s suspicious by nature, so it’s not going to bode well.
 For either of you,” Peter looks at Liam as he says the last part.
 “He knows you two are… very involved.”

 “Great.
 How much does he know about Alex and Davy?”

-“The subject didn’t come up, and I wasn’t going to bring it up and put them on his radar.”
+“The subject didn’t come up, and I wasn’t going to bring it up.”

 I nod.